Sheena Rijwani

 Image source

-Sales and marketing teams should combine their effort and perform account planning together for ABM to work.
-This is because both the aspects are essential to take a prospect through the sales pipeline, retain them and ultimately, convert them into a loyal client.
+For ABM to work, sales and marketing teams should combine their efforts and perform account planning together.
+Both aspects are essential to taking a prospect through the sales pipeline, retaining them, and ultimately converting them into a loyal client.

 Now, the most critical question.